twitter/communitynotes/content/rating-notes.md

 ## Rating notes on Twitter

-Birdwatch contributors and people in small test groups may also see cards to rate notes when browsing Twitter.
+Birdwatch contributors and people in limited test groups may also see cards to rate notes when browsing Twitter.
 You can tap to rate those notes.

 {{< figure src="../images/birdwatch-notes-on-twitter.png">}}